minnibb/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * needs help to track all her students' progress

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage contacts and provide convenient access to all the people teachers may work with

 ### User stories